MuertoGB/MacEfiToolkit/MANUAL.md

 This section comprises of two main functions.

 When the "Replace Fsys Store" switch is activated, an open file dialog will be prompted, enabling the selection and opening of the new Fsys Store.
-If you want to choose a different file, simply click the 'Change File' button to reopen the file dialog.
+If you want to choose a different file, simply click the '...' button to reopen the file dialog.

 The application will verify the new Fsys Store, if CRC masking is require this will be done automatically at build time.